Skip to Main Content

 • Facilitating practicing (ex. visitors allowed during illnesses)

-Consult single chapters in ebooks to gather more in-depth research into your topic as needed.
 Try a topic search inside the book or look at chapter titles on the contents page.
-You can also do a keyword search in the Ebook Central database: topic + nursing or healthcare.
+You can also do a topic or keyword search in the Ebook Central database: topic + nursing or healthcare.

 Key resource: Handbook of Patients’ Spiritual and Cultural Values for Health Care Professionals